Inist-CNRS/ezmaster/README.md

 export EZMASTER_PUBLIC_DOMAIN="lod-test.istex.fr"
 docker-compose up -d

-# then ezmaster is listening at http://<Your IP>:35267
+# then ezmaster is listening at http://<Your ezmaster server IP>:35267
 # and the instances can be accessed at http://<tech-name>.lod-test.istex.fr
 ```